 Changes may have been made to the combine controls or the display since this document was published.
-Refer to the combine operator's manual for the most up-to-date information.
+For instructions, refer to the combine operator's manual for updated information.

-1. Press HEADER icon (A) on the FIELD page.
+1. Press Header icon (A) on the FIELD page.
 The HEADER page displays.